We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 Here’s what I offer

-- Unlimited between-call collaboration on a private forum that provides direct access to me or your fellow group members.
+- Unlimited between-call collaboration on a forum that provides direct access to me or your fellow group members.

 - Current resources that explain and illustrate all of the strategies, tactics, and tools we discuss.